 - Fun Fact: There was originally only one ring, but it got so worn out over the years from people turning it that there are now 2.
 The golden ring is new, and the black iron ring is the original.

-What is the Main Christmas Market in Germany?
+Exploring the Main Christmas Market in Nuremberg

-The main market is called the “Christkindlesmarkt,” or “Christ Child’s Market.”
+The main market is located at Hauptmarkt where the Frauenkirche is.
+It’s called the “Christkindlesmarkt,” or Christ Child’s Market.
 This market is based around the idea that the Christkind brings the children their gifts on Christmas morning.
 These days, a local girl between the ages of 16-19 gets chosen each year to play the Christkind, and must fulfill her Christmas market duties for 2 years – including giving the Prologue that opens the market!

 On Hans-Sachs-Platz there’s a Christmas City just for children, where kids can bake cookies, paint glass, write their Christmas wish list for the Christkind or take a ride on the carousel or Ferris wheel.
 There’s also the Sister Cities market, located on Rathausplatz (north of the main market), where vendors from different cities come and set up their Christmas stalls.
 Proceeds from all hand-made Christmas decorations go to charitable organizations in these cities.